Washington delays big banks from writing wills before a collapse

 "It's all moving in the right direction," Murton told Reuters in an interview.
 "A year from now we'll be even better positioned."

-The 2010 Dodd-Frank law requires banks with more than $50 billion of assets, including JPMorgan Chase & Co and Goldman Sachs Group Inc, to submit annual living wills that describe how they could be unwound in a bankruptcy process.
+The 2010 Dodd-Frank law requires banks with more than $50 billion of assets, including JPMorgan Chase & Co (JPM.N) and Goldman Sachs Group Inc (GS.N), to submit annual living wills that describe how they could be unwound in a bankruptcy process.

 Under the law, regulators could eventually tell banks to shrink or spin off parts of their business if they are not convinced the living wills would do their job.
 However, they won't likely give such orders until after they have advised the banks individually about shortcomings in the living wills.